gregsdennis/Manatee.Json/docs_source/usage/serialization.md

 ## Maintaining References

 Object references will be tracked by the serializer.
 This is performed by an object cache that tracks every object that is serialized through a single call to the serializer.
-This means that if the same object is referenced by multiple properties in the hierarchy, a reference marker (GUID) is created for those properties in the JSON representation, and the original object will receive a define marker with the same GUID.
+This means that if the same object is referenced by multiple properties in the hierarchy, a reference marker (JSON Pointer) is created for those properties in the JSON representation which points to the location within the JSON document that defines the data.

 With these markers, the deserialization process can properly reconstruct the object tree as it existed prior to serialization.